Apply

 Why Study Social Work at the University of Regina?

 Simply put, the University of Regina's social work faculty dedicate themselves to your educational experience and professional success.
-They connect you with real-world social work opportunities to complete your practicum or thesis and broaden your career opportunities.
+They connect you with real-world social work opportunities to complete your field education or thesis and broaden your career opportunities.
 Many of our Master of Social Work students register with the Saskatchewan Association of Social Workers (SASW) after graduation and work in all areas of social work and human service.

 Successful social work students care deeply about diversity, making the U of R the ideal place to study given our emphasis on equity, diversity and inclusion.
 The Faculty of Social Work works closely with the School of Indigenous Social Work (SISW) at the First Nations University of Canada.